Dong Wenyu

-Dong Wenyu (董文语; 1978 – November 29, 2007) was a Chinese serial killer, rapist and necrophile, responsible for a string of robbery-murders across three provinces between March and May 2006.
+Dong Wenyu (董文语; 1978 – November 28, 2007) was a Chinese serial killer, rapist, and necrophile, responsible for a string of robbery-murders across three provinces between March and May 2006.
 He was sentenced to death and subsequently executed for his crimes the following year.

 Early life and crimes

-Wenyu was born in Pingyang County, Zhejiang in 1978.
+Wenyu was born in Pingyang County, Zhejiang, in 1978.
 Wenyu's parents divorced while he was in elementary school, with his mother remarrying in another country, leaving Wenyu in the care of his grandmother.
-His father had a past checkered with theft convictions, and wasn't well-liked in the village.
+His father had a past checkered with theft convictions and wasn't well-liked in the village.
 He became even less concerned about his son after the divorce, leading to the 11-year-old Wenyu running away from home while in the second grade.

-In 1998, he was sentenced to one year and six months imprisonment for malicious injury, and released in April 1999.
-A few months later, on September 10, he was rearrested for theft in Hangzhou, received a sentence of 2 years and six months, which expired on March 9, 2002.
+In 1998, he was sentenced to one year and six months imprisonment for malicious injury and released in April 1999.
+A few months later, on September 10, he was rearrested for theft in Hangzhou and received a sentence of two years and six months, which expired on March 9, 2002.

 Murders, investigation and capture

-From March to May 2006, Wenyu drifted between the Fujian, Zhejiang and Jiangxi provinces, as well as others.
-His modus operandi was to climb through a window at night, armed with a knife, and broke into residential buildings to carry out his criminal activities.
-During his crime spree, six people were murdered (five of them women), two were injured (one seriously) and four women were raped.
-The crimes were extremely cruel - if the owners were woken up by the noises, he would slit their throats with the knife, and, with some of the female victims, raped their still-fresh corpses.
+From March to May 2006, Wenyu drifted between the Fujian, Zhejiang, and Jiangxi provinces, as well as others.
+His modus operandi was to climb through a window at night, armed with a knife, and break into residential buildings to carry out his criminal activities.
+During his crime spree, six people were murdered (five of them women), two were injured (one seriously), and four women were raped.
+The crimes were extremely cruel; if the owners were woken up by the noises, he would slit their throats with the knife and, with some of the female victims, rape their still-fresh corpses.

 On July 6, 2006, the Ministry of Public Security issued a Class A arrest warrant, initiating a nation-wide manhunt for Dong Wenyu.

 In the early morning of November 16, Wenyu climbed into a villager's house in Xiangi Town, Yibin, Sichuan.
-He stole a mobile phone and climbed out of the window out on the dirt road, but the homeowner awoke and called him out.
-Wenyu tried to flee, but broke his right leg in the process, leading to his capture by the villagers.
-The local police confirmed his identity by reviewing the items he carried with him - a wanted poster and a diary.
+He stole a mobile phone and climbed out of the window onto the dirt road, but the homeowner awoke and called him out.
+Wenyu tried to flee but broke his right leg in the process, leading to his capture by the villagers.
+The local police confirmed his identity by reviewing the items he carried with him—a wanted poster and a diary.

 The following day, he was indicted by the Jiangnan Branch of Jinhua's Public Security Bureau for suspected homicide.
 On December 20, it was upheld by the Procuratorate of the Wucheng District.
 On November 20, Wenyu was returned to Jinhua, with thousands of people gathering to observe his arrival.
-On April 26, 2007, the People's Procuratorate of Jinhua filed an indictment against Dong Wenyu for homicide, robbery, rape, theft and humiliation of a corpse.
+On April 26, 2007, the People's Procuratorate of Jinhua filed an indictment against Dong Wenyu for homicide, robbery, rape, theft, and humiliation of a corpse.